kborojerdi/w251/HW7/README.md

 # Homework 7 - Katayoun Borojerdi

 ### Overview
-The objective of this homework is simple: modify the processing pipeline that you implemented in homework 3 and replace the OpenCV-based face detector with a Deep Learning-based one.
-You could, for instance, rely on what you learned in TensorRT lab 5 or Digits lab 5
+The objective of this homework is to modify the OpenCV-based face detector processing pipeline implemented in homework 3 and replace it with a Deep Learning-based one.

 ### Questions

 #### Describe your solution in detail.
 What neural network did you use?
 What dataset was it trained on?
 What accuracy does it achieve?

+I used the mobilenet SSD(single shot multibox detector) based face detector from the example Notebook.
+The model was pretrained model by WIDERFACE dataset.

 #### Does it achieve reasonable accuracy in your empirical tests?
 Would you use this solution to develop a robust, production-grade system?